Surprising things about popular Christmas market food in France.

-Christmas markets, holiday markets or holiday fairs!
-Whatever you call them, they’re simply a magical experience.
+Christmas markets, holiday markets, holiday fairs or whatever you call them are simply a magical experience.

 When I first moved to France with my family back in 2011, I was eager to experience the infamous French Christmas market.
-Especially Christmas market food and drinks, which are often the highlight of the show, especially in Europe.
+I was especially looking forward to eating and drinking my way through as many French Christmas markets as I could.
+The food is often the highlight of the show, especially in Europe.

-Most of us are familiar with and know France’s gastronomic & haute-cuisine, gourmet restaurants, meticulous preparation and careful presentation of high priced food.
-But street foods, not so much.
+Most of us are familiar with France’s gastronomic haute-cuisine, gourmet restaurants, meticulous preparation and careful presentation of high priced food.

 What amazes me every year are the differences in food and offerings, not just region to region, but even between neighbouring towns.
 They often reveal what people enjoy the most in the local regions.
-They’re also reflective of the country’s diverse culture and influence from neighbouring countries, such as Spain and Switzerland, but especially Germany, which borders the Alsace region of France.
+They’re also reflective of the country’s diverse culture and influence from neighbouring countries, such as Spain and Switzerland, but especially Germany, which borders France’s Alsace region.

-The Alsace influence on Christmas market food across France:
+Alsace has been a huge influence on Christmas market food across France: